Mrs. Brandy Watts

 Third, trust is a huge factor for me.
 This goes way beyond infidelity.
 A man that keeps his word is a must.
 My late husband promised my late father that he would always take care of me.
 He said he would always love and protect me.
 When he broke that promise in 2017, he broke my heart and my trust of men.
 As soon as a man doesn’t keep his word I leave.
 It can be something as minor as a dinner date.
 My thought process is “if he can’t keep his word on the minor things, he certainly cannot keep his word on things that really matter.”
 This mindset does not reflect an unhealed heart.
 It is actually quite the contrary, as God tells us to guard our hearts.
 A man has to show me through his actions that he can be trusted.
 This comes only with time and consistent effort.

-Speaking of effort….
-I am deeply disturbed by online dating.
-I have never tried it, but the mere thought of shopping for human beings is very troubling.
-Again, I am only speaking for myself, as I realize many people have found their soulmate online.
-I realize that this is the 21st century and times have indeed changed; however, online dating and social media have eliminated a man’s need to properly pursue a woman.
+Speaking of effort…. online dating and social media have eliminated a man’s need to properly pursue a woman.
 What gives me the most unrest is the fact that women have made it easy for men.
-Quite frankly, with the plethora of asses being shown online men have no incentive to be serious with just one woman.
+Quite frankly, with the plethora of ass being shown online men have no incentive to be serious with just one woman.

 Anywhoo….God will have to work on me if I am wrong about my perspective!
 Lol!
 Yes, I am open to remarriage, but I am doing just fine with the male friends in my life.
 As Mr. Gindele advises, I am ready to move on but if I ever get remarried it will not be for the sake of having a man.
 I am not sure what the future holds, but I know that when the time is right everything will fall in place with the right man…… Preferably a man that is over 6 feet, a good father, a homeowner, has good credit, is business savvy, and nvm….
 Bye!
 Lol!!!!!!!!!!!!!!!!!